briebug/ngrx-smartish/projects/ngrx-smartish/README.md

 ## SmartDispatch

 With NgRx Smartish you can dispatch actions directly in your Angular Component's template without the need to dispatch an `@Output() EventEmitter` or injecting the `store`.
-You simply can use either the `dispatchableActionFrom` or `makeDispatcherForm` smart methods.
+You simply can use either the `smartDispatch` or `smartAction` methods.

-### dispatchableActionFrom
+### smartAction
-With NgRx Smartish `dispatchableActionFrom` you can call `dispatch` on your actions directly in your component templates.
+With NgRx Smartish `smartAction` you can call `dispatch` on your actions directly in your component templates.

 ```
-import { dispatchableActionFrom } from '@briebug/ngrx-smartish';
+import { smartAction } from '@briebug/ngrx-smartish';
 import { tacoAdded } from '...my-actions';

 @Component({